1985, New York; 1986, U.S. District Court, Southern and Eastern Districts of New York

 In January 1999, she became counsel to the entertainment firm of Leavy, Rosensweig & Hyman, providing niche expertise in the still-new area of Internet law.
 When that firm dissolved in December 1999, Ms. Friedman moved to Reboul, MacMurray, Hewitt, Maynard & Kristol.
 There, as the firm’s sole intellectual-property attorney, she worked with the firm’s corporate attorneys on venture-capital and M&A deals; handled software licenses and hosting, network and other technology agreements for the firm’s hi-tech clients; and continued her practice in literary property and other areas for other clients.

-Ms. Friedman has two sons, Aron (25) and Jonah (21), who keep her on her toes even though they are both out of the house.
+Ms. Friedman has two sons, Aron (26) and Jonah (21), who keep her on her toes even though they are both out of the house.
 In her so-called spare time, she reads some fiction and a lot of American history (since, despite having majored in history, she never took a single American history course), and occasionally re-reads a favorite mystery or novel, and, if she is planning a trip, reads as much as she can about the place where she will be going.
 She also sings in her synagogue choir, occasionally reads Torah, travels and skis whenever she can, hangs out with friends and family, and works out at home while watching various series and movies that everyone else has already seen.
-As of fall 2018, she had just finished watching When They See Us (a brand-new series, for once) and was watching The Crown and was reading Hungarian and Czech history in preparation for a trip to Budapest and Prague.
+As of June 2019, she had just finished watching When They See Us (a brand-new series, for once) and was watching The Crown and was reading Hungarian and Czech history in preparation for a trip to Budapest and Prague.